dhruvbh04/mosfet-prediction/README.md

     ```bash
     pip install numpy pandas scikit-learn matplotlib
     ```
-2.  **Notebook:** Open and run the `mosfet_prediction.ipynb` notebook (e.g., in Jupyter or Google Colab).
+2.  **Notebook:** Open and run the `mosfet_prediction_universal.ipynb` notebook (e.g., in Jupyter or Google Colab).
-3.  **Data:** The notebook will automatically clone the MESD dataset from GitHub when you run the data loading cell.
+3.  **Data:** The notebook handles data acquisition automatically by cloning the MESD repository.
-4.  **Execution:** Run all cells sequentially to load data, preprocess features, train the models, and visualize the results.
+4.  **Execution:** Run all cells sequentially.
+The notebook will:
+    * Preprocess the data.
+    * Train separate models for NMOS and PMOS.
+    * Output accuracy metrics.
+    * Visualize predicted vs. actual values.
+    * Run a random sampling validation test.

 ---